DataMedSci/yagit/docs/source/gamma_index.rst

 Example
 -------

-To ilustrate how the gamma index works, a simple example is presented here.
+To illustrate how the gamma index works, a simple example is presented here.
-It is calculated for two-dimensional images, each containing only 4 elements.
+It is calculated for two-dimensional images, each containing only four elements.

+The used parameters are:
-Used parameters are: 3% with global normalization for DD acceptance criterion and 3 mm for DTA acceptance criterion.
+3% with global normalization for the DD acceptance criterion and 3 mm for the DTA acceptance criterion.

 .. figure:: _static/images/gamma_index_example.svg
    :alt: Example of calculating 2D gamma index - 3%G/3mm